To Attribute Omniscience To Christ's Human Nature Is Monophysitism

 To many devout minds it seems impious to speak of Christ's ignorance.

-This is a case in which the Chalcedonian definition is an invaluable
+case in which the Chalcedonian definition is an invaluable

 guide.
 If one brings to an examination of Christ's nature the